-- value of degree is same as that of regular degree – while applying for a job it doesn’t matter if the student has a regular degree or has completed his course in a distance education college.
-They are selected on the basis of their experience, skills and credentials as well as academic performance.
+- value of a degree is the same as that of a regular degree – while applying for a job it doesn’t matter if the student has a regular degree or has completed his course in a distance education college.
+They are selected on the basis of their experience, skills, and credentials as well as academic performance.

 Provision of Scholarships in March 2019